wailwinaung-dev/gwsc/readme.md

         and call the `localhost/gwsc`
         change the `$base` variable in `helpers/HTTP.php` to `localhost/gwsc` congrats you can run application with apache server.

+The SQL Queries are under the `database/model` folder.
+Under this folder you see many files each file contains class. each class contains functions. each function contains query to run. if you wanna get query for database , please copy those.